Updated: Mar 17

 Your training volume (total sets x reps) should go down for the heavy days.
 I typically do a few auxiliary exercises on the light days and then just focus on lifting heavy for the main lifts on the strength/power days.

 You can play around with how you want to organize your split, you need to do the same exercises a minimum of twice per week so you can alternate the reps.
+If you need help with your split, schedule a free assessment with me so I can help you out.

 This method is great for busting out of plateaus and just keeping things fun.